MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ## Introduction

 The Conversational AI tool, part of Microsoft Enterprise Graph lets users write natural language queries to create and annotate the language models.
-Annotating means that users can interpret and improve the result of a given query through continual feedback, and more on this topic will be covered later.
+Annotating means that users can interpret and improve the result of a given query through continual feedback.
 This document will describe the Sasho tool’s main functions.

 The Sasho tooling is found in the Conversational AI section, pictured below: